@jsh/http

 static()

-The static() function is a method of the HTTP server listener that defines a route to serve files from a specified static directory.
+The static() function is a method of the HTTP server that defines a route to serve files from a specified static directory.
 It is useful for serving static assets like HTML, CSS, JavaScript, images, or other files in response to HTTP requests.

 Key Features: